kyphan38/web/assets/docs/study/soft skills/06-ccm.md

 Navigating conflict - the model - [behavioral change stairway model](https://gdt.stanford.edu/what-can-the-fbi-teach-us-about-behavior-design/)

 - Active listening
+  - To what's happening and observing what's occurring
 - Empathy
+  - Blending with that's going on with the person in question
 - Rapport
+  - Sending signals or actions
 - Influence
 - Behavioral change
+  - Agree to shift their expectations, sign the next contract, etc.

 Active listening

-- Foundation of conflict resolution: Present active listening as the cornerstone of resolving conflicts effectively
+- Foundation of conflict resolution
+  - Present active listening as the cornerstone (foundation) of resolving conflicts effectively
+  - What are they telling you, both verbally, non-verbally, in expressions, micro-expressions, body language, tones, etc.
-- Behavioral change stairway model: Introduce this model used by hostage negotiators, which starts with active listening, followed by empathy, rapport, influence, and finally, behavioral change
+- Behavioral change stairway model
+  - Introduce this model used by hostage negotiators, which starts with active listening, followed by empathy, rapport, influence, and finally, behavioral change
 - Differentiate between passive hearing and active listening, emphasizing the active engagement required in the latter

 Techniques for active listening

+- Mirroring
-- Mirroring: Replicating the last few words or phrases said to show understanding and encourage further conversation
+  - Replicating the last few words or phrases said to show understanding and encourage further conversation
+- Paraphrasing
-- Paraphrasing: Summarizing what's been said in your own words to confirm understanding and show engagement
+  - Summarizing what's been said in your own words to confirm understanding and show engagement
+- Emotional labeling
-- Emotional labeling: Identifying and naming the emotions the speaker may be feeling to demonstrate empathy
+  - Identifying and naming the emotions the speaker may be feeling to demonstrate empathy
+- Effective pauses
-- Effective pauses: Using strategic silence to give the speaker space and indicate thoughtful processing
+  - Using strategic silence to give the speaker space and indicate thoughtful processing

 Emotional intelligence

-- Emotional intelligence in conflict: Understanding and managing one's own emotions and the emotions of others during conflicts
+- Emotional intelligence in conflict
+  - Understanding and managing one's own emotions and the emotions of others during conflicts
+- Working with emotions
-- Working with emotions: Recognizing emotions as a valid part of the workplace dynamic and learning to navigate them effectively
+  - Recognizing emotions as a valid part of the workplace dynamic and learning to navigate them effectively
+- Projecting calmness
-- Projecting calmness: Maintaining a calm demeanor to de-escalate tense situations and facilitate a constructive dialogue
+  - Maintaining a calm demeanor to de-escalate tense situations and facilitate a constructive dialogue
-- One-on-one conversations for de-escalation: The importance of private discussions in managing and resolving conflicts
+- One-on-one conversations for de-escalation
+  - The importance of private discussions in managing and resolving conflicts

 Empathy and rapport in conflict resolution

+- Empathy in understanding
-- Empathy in understanding: The role of empathy in truly understanding the perspectives and feelings of others in a conflict
+  - The role of empathy in truly understanding the perspectives and feelings of others in a conflict
+- Building rapport
-- Building rapport: How establishing rapport creates a foundation of trust and mutual respect, crucial in conflict resolution
+  - How establishing rapport creates a foundation of trust and mutual respect, crucial in conflict resolution
+- Maintaining relationships post-conflict
-- Maintaining relationships post-conflict: Strategies for sustaining and strengthening relationships after conflicts are resolved
+  - Strategies for sustaining and strengthening relationships after conflicts are resolved
-- Drawing on existing relationships: Utilizing established connections with team members to navigate and resolve conflicts more effectively
+- Drawing on existing relationships
+  - Utilizing established connections with team members to navigate and resolve conflicts more effectively

 Creating agreements to solve problems

+- Genuine problem-solving
-- Genuine problem-solving: Engaging in authentic and constructive problem-solving rather than superficial fixes
+  - Engaging in authentic and constructive problem-solving rather than superficial fixes
-- Offering gestures of good faith: Demonstrating commitment to resolution through actions that build trust
+- Offering gestures of good faith
+  - Demonstrating commitment to resolution through actions that build trust
+- Avoiding counterfeit agreements
-- Avoiding counterfeit agreements: Understanding the importance of reaching agreements that are meaningful and sustainable, not just immediate and convenient
+  - Understanding the importance of reaching agreements that are meaningful and sustainable, not just immediate and convenient
-- Striving for genuine agreement: Working towards solutions that meet the needs and interests of all parties involved
+- Striving for genuine agreement
+  - Working towards solutions that meet the needs and interests of all parties involved

 **Summary**